Please make a small donation to support a Massachusetts ballot question to require public reporting of conflicts of interest.

 Unlike judges, the State Ethics Commission appointees return to the workforce and need to continue earning a living.
-This is an enormous weakness.
+This is an enormous political weakness.

 Appointments on the State Ethics Commission last 5 years, which means that appointees rely on the continuing goodwill of powerful members of the executive branch to continue as a commission member.
-The position is not set in the state constitution, but is set in law, which means to aspects of the job can be altered by the legislature -- this is another weakness.
+The position is not set in the state constitution, but is set in law, which means aspects of the job can be altered or eliminated by the legislature -- this is another weakness.